 When travelling, try buying from the small businesses and always go with local products.
 You should choose products that aren’t overpacked, and stay away from any products that are harmful for the environment.

-Health professionals from Wellbeing Health Retreats point out that when you choose to buy local produce, you’re not only reducing the carbon footprint and supporting the local economy but it’s also good for your health.
+Health professionals from Local Harvests (Australia) point out that when you choose to buy local produce, you’re not only reducing the carbon footprint and supporting the local economy but it’s also good for your health.
 They explain:

 Locally grown food is fresher.
 Fruits and vegetables begin to lose their nutrients within 24 hours of being picked, so fresher produce is more nutritious.
 Better quality soil and more sustainable farming practices typically mean better tasting and more nutritious food.